Everything you need to know before you go

 What’s the difference between a yoga holiday and a yoga retreat?

 On a yoga holiday, the emphasis is on having a relaxing time, and do yoga and meditation.
 This means that there will be excursions, for example to Marrakech, Essaouira or Milan, and guided walks.
 On a yoga retreat, the yoga and meditation become more important and there might be more lessons and less other activities.

 What is a silent retreat?

 A week long yoga retreat, with three full days of silence.
-This year, our silent retreat is in Portugal in a beautiful authentic venue near the beach.
 The first day, we have to arrive and figure out where everything is.
 The second day, we introduce the noble silence for three days.
 In the morning and evening, there’s meditation and yoga lessons.

 Meditation and yoga philosophy, the yamas and niyamas, have more importance on this trip than the yoga asanas.
 Our meals will be incredibly good, all prepared by Hayley North and what we eat will be in perfect harmony with our lessons and silence practice.

 This is not vipassana and not a meditation boot camp either.

 Our silent retreats are ideal to simply recharge and reset in the very best way possible, under professional guidance.

 Will we be eating rabbit food?